 Courses and Registration

-Bear Tracks is the University of Alberta's hub for student and employee information - it is used for checking your application status, registering for courses, checking your marks, reviewing your exam schedule, checking your fees and more.
+Bear Tracks is the University of Alberta's hub for student and employee information - it is used for registering for courses, checking your marks, reviewing your exam schedule, checking your fees and more.

 - You should receive your CCID and password for Bear Tracks prior to arriving at the University